mlswg/mls-protocol/draft-barnes-mls-protocol.md

 These rules imply that in most circumstances, an application secret will be used for exactly one message.
 However, due to delays in message transmission, multiple senders might use the same application secret to send.
-This is fine because the AEAD key and iv are derived per-sender.
+This is fine because the AEAD key and nonce are derived per-sender.
 Recipients MUST NOT enforce a one-message-per-application-secret limit.

 The next generation of Application Secret is computed by deriving an